cyclus/cyclus.github.com/source/cep/cep2.rst

 For example, if it is not clear if a class belongs with domain models or with the resource exchange put it with the domain models to be safe.

-The |cyclus| development team currently provides and supports three projects, one for each concern:
+The |cyclus| development team currently supports projects for these concerns:

 * `Cyclus`_ - Dynamic Resource Exchange Simulation (individual actors, discrete time, canonical supply chain entities)
 * `Cycamore`_ - Domain Models
-* `Cyclist`_ -  Analysis & Visualization
+* `Cymetric`_ -  Analysis & Visualization
+* `Rickshaw`_ - Simulation orchestration.

 The dependency graph for these projects is similar to the graph of the concerns.
-Figure 2 displays this graph along with other projects which implement or may in the future implement this concern ('?').
+Figure 2 displays this graph along with other projects which implement these concerns.

 .. figure:: cep-0002-2.svg
     :align: center